 Transfer batter to a pastry bag fitted with a 1/2-inch plain round tip, and pipe 3/4-inch rounds 1 inch apart on parchment-lined baking sheets, dragging pastry tip to the side of rounds rather than forming peaks.
 Tap bottom of each sheet on work surface to release trapped air.
 Let stand at room temperature for 15 minutes.
 Reduce oven temperature to 325 degrees.
 Bake 1 sheet at a time, rotating halfway through, until macarons are crisp and firm, about 10 minutes.
 After each batch, increase oven temperature to 375 degrees, heat for 5 minutes, then reduce to 325 degrees.

 Let macarons cool on sheets for 2 to 3 minutes, then transfer to a wire rack.
 (If macarons stick, spray water underneath parchment on hot sheet.
 The steam will help release macarons.)

 Sandwich 2 same-size macarons with 1 teaspoon filling.
-Serve immediately, or stack between layers of parchment, wrap in plastic, and freeze for up to 3 months.
+Serve immediately.

 Coconut: Substitute 2 tablespoons desiccated unsweetened coconut for 2 tablespoons of the almond flour, and add 1/2 teaspoon rum; sprinkle with additional coconut before baking.

 Peanut: Substitute an equal amount finely ground unsalted peanuts (peanut flour) for the almond flour.

 Pistachio: Substitute 1/2 cup finely ground unsalted pistachios (pistachio flour) for 1/2 cup of the almond flour, and add 2 to 3 drops forest-green gel-paste food coloring.